A General Gaussian Heatmap Label Assignment for Arbitrary-Oriented Object Detection: Related Works

 \subsection{Arbitrary-Oriented Object Detection}

 Benefiting from the open-source AOOD datasets annotated with OBBs in the scenes like remote sensing \cite{xiaDOTALargeScaleDataset2018}, the prediction of the OD model has become more refined, which helps to accurately locate the object in the image and reflect its shape and direction.
 In the AOOD task, whether the two-stage methods \cite{yangSCRDetMoreRobust2019,ding2019learning,xu2020gliding} or the one-stage methods \cite{pan2020dynamic,huang2021lo,ming2020dynamic}, most of them adopt the anchor-box-based framework due to its mature application in various OD tasks.
 However, since oriented anchors are more prone to mismatch problems and have more hyperparameters than horizontal anchors, many works have dealt with them.
 For example, Ding et al. \cite{ding2019learning} transformed ROI to rotated ROI for avoiding a large number of oriented anchors in the two-stage detector.
 Xu et al. \cite{xu2020gliding} proposed a gliding vertex method to represent OBBs, the model of which is based on horizontal anchors without setting oriented anchors with multiple angles.
 DAL \cite{ming2020dynamic} analyzed and proposed a dynamic matching and assignment strategy.
+Oriented R-CNN \cite{xie2021oriented} proposed an oriented RPN to directly generate oriented proposals in a nearly cost-free manner and employed the midpoint offsets to represent OBBs based on Gliding Vertex \cite{xu2020gliding}.
 To remove anchor boxes, BBAVectors \cite{yi2020oriented}, DRN \cite{pan2020dynamic}, O$^2$-DNet \cite{wei2020oriented}, etc., employed the anchor-free framework and designed new OBB representation components.
+AOPG \cite{cheng2021anchor} abandoned the horizontal boxes-related operations and generated oriented boxes by Coarse Location Module in an anchor-free manner.
 However, these anchor-free AOOD methods do not consider the characteristics of the object's shape and direction while just borrowing label assignment strategies from other OD tasks.
 In addition, few other methods like CSL \cite{yang2020arbitrary} predict oriented objects through angle classification.
 Fig.~\ref{fig:2} summarizes the mainstream label assignment and OBB representation strategies of the existing AOOD methods.